mkuchnik/CephEvolution/Journaling_Tests/README.md

 We provide a build script for building the container and a Docker run script for actually running the containers.
 Installing Docker is covered [here](https://docs.docker.com/install/).
+You probably don't want to do anything but build binaries in here, though, since you will need to interact with devices and page caches.

 ```bash
 ./docker_build.sh